mienaikoe/ziyu/Chapters/1-2-Chapter2.md

   "That's none of your business"

   "I'm just looking out for you.
-When you can't dig anymore, you'll wish you had a replacement."
+When you can't dig anymore, you'll wish you had someone to take your place."

   "I'll be just fine"